 Approximately ten days prior to your settlement, an independent energy auditor will inspect your home for proper insulation and conduct blower door testing.
 You will receive an independent energy certificate at settlement.

 One week to go!
-Tour your new home with a member of our Construction Team and your New Homes Counselor.
+Tour your new home with a member of our Construction Team and your Sales Associate.
 Learn the features of your home.
 We will quickly resolve any minor cosmetic items identified during this tour.

 Walk through your new home and verify any minor cosmetic items have been resolved.
-Learn about our comprehensive Warranty Program as you review your new home with a member of our Construction Team and your New Homes Counselor.
+Learn about our comprehensive Warranty Program as you review your new home with a member of our Construction Team and your Sales Associate.

 Welcome a Customer Service Representative into your home to identify and correct any concerns that may have arisen in the two months since Settlement.